 Because many of the communities included in both the commercial and recreational engagement and reliance figures are the same, a select group most common from each region and sector were included in the following figures.
-In Figure 3.3.4.1 there are very few selected communities in Florida that exceed the thresholds for social vulnerability.
+In Figure 3.3.26 there are very few selected communities in Florida that exceed the thresholds for social vulnerability.
 Fort Pierce and Miami are the only two that demonstrate that substantial social vulnerabilities exist.

-Figure 3.3.4.1.
-Social Vulnerability Indices for Selected Commercial and Recreationally Fishing Engaged Florida Communities.
+Figure 3.3.26.
+Social vulnerability indices for selected commercially and recreationally engaged Florida communities.